 In this article, I share with you my personal review of each of them.

 Kintsugi Wellness: The Japanese Art of Nourishing Mind, Body, and Spirit

 Author: Candice Kumai

 In this book, Kumai recounts some hardships she had to face in her life and she shares numerous wellness tips inspired by Japanese concepts.
 The book also features Japanese recipes.

 In the first half of the book, the author shares various personal stories.
-I was pretty moved to read how her journey to Japan helped her move on with her life after a difficult break-up.
+I was pretty moved to read how her journey to Japan had helped her move on with her life after a difficult break-up.
 In the second half of the book, Kumai introduces Japanese dishes and cooking tips.
 I have to say that I felt that the way Japanese dishes were presented in the book did not match how they would usually be cooked in Japan.
-I assume that the recipes were adjusted to fit the tastes of a wide foreign audience, which actually makes a lot of sense.
+I assume that the recipes were adjusted to fit the tastes of a wider foreign audience, which makes sense.